kelayamatoz/Digital-Systems-Design-Lab/lab1_part1_spatial.md

 MemFold and MemReduce perform the same way as Fold and Reduce; however they are used to operate on on-chip memories.
 We will cover more details of these two controllers in the next lab.

-## Submission
+## Your Turn: summary
 * [Using Registers](./lab1_part1_spatial.md#using-registers): Modify this app so that it fetches three numbers from the CPU side and calculates their sum.
 You can assume that your user only enters integers.
 Leave your implementation in `Lab1Part1RegExample3`.
 * [Using DRAM and SRAM](./lab1_part1_spatial.md#using-dram-and-sram): Fill in the fields in `Lab1Part2DramSramExample` according to the instructions in [this section](./lab1_part1_spatial.md#your-turn-1).
-* [Using FIFO](./lab1_part1_spatial.md#using-fifo): Reimplement the example in Part 2 using FIFO.
+* [Using FIFO](./lab1_part1_spatial.md#using-fifo): Reimplement the example in Part 2 using a FIFO.
 You can leave your implementation under Lab1Part4FIFOExample.
 * [Using Controllers](./lab1_part1_spatial.md#using-controllers): Use Fold controller to calculate the sum of an element.
 Leave your implementation in `Lab1Part6FoldExample`.

+# Submission:
-* Gradescope: a doc with your commit ID & repo (for the entire lab1).
-Be sure to push all the changes required for submission (`src/test/scala/Lab1.scala` file for Lab 1 Part 1).
+- Gradescope: a doc with your commit ID & repo
+- Lab 1 Part 1: Leave your implementation under **your Github Classroom repository's** `src/test/scala/Lab1.scala` file.
+- Lab 1 Part 2:
+  - Lab1Part1RegExample, Lab1Part2DramSramExample, Lab1Part4FIFOExample and Lab1Part6ReduceExample: make sure the `logs` directory of each part contains: `gen_rtl.log.txt`, `hw_sim.log.txt` & `fpga_test.log.txt` in **your Github Classroom repository**.
+  - Make sure that **your Github Classroom repository's** `lab1_submit.md` file is filled in.